 Converting a plugin to use encapsulation

-Note: In Zen Cart 1.5.7, only admin side plugins may be encapsulated.
-The intention is to support catalog side plugin encapsulation in Zen Cart 1.5.8.
+Note: At the current time, only admin side plugins may be encapsulated.
+The intention is to support catalog side plugin encapsulation in a future release.

 Note For simplicity, files like

 docs are omitted; no changes are made to those files, which are not deployed.